• home Page

 Tone Electrical - Paraparaumu

-PLEASE NOTE: If you're outside the coverage area of our local dealers, feel free to contact us directly.
-We'll gladly provide an alternative solution so you can experience the sachem "difference".
+(you'll find their contact details on the partners page) PLEASE NOTE: If you're outside the coverage area of our local dealers, feel free to contact us directly.
+We'll try to find an alternative way to let you experience the sachem "difference".